Dimitar-Peev/05.HTML-CSS-May-2024/03.CSS-Box-Model-and-Typography-Lab-Resources/01/README.md

 # 1. Box Model - display
-This task aims to provide students with a practical understanding of how the display property affects the rendering of HTML elements, which is crucial for creating well-designed and functional web pages.
+This task aims to provide students with a practical understanding of how the <b>display</b> property affects the rendering of HTML elements, which is crucial for creating well-designed and functional web pages.

  <img src="https://github.com/Dimitar-Peev/05.HTML-CSS-May-2024/blob/master/03.CSS-Box-Model-and-Typography-Lab-Resources/01/screenshot.png">